thisisashwinraj/BigUCE/README.md

 - Smart Displays
 - Android 6.0+ tablets

+At no point does the action leaves the mic open without prompting the user to respond.
+The privacy policy for the action can be found in the action directory.
+The action also does not require the users to sign up for new accounts via voice.
+No cloud functions provided by firebase are used for developing the action.

 # Contributing
-Download the existing code to your local system
+New contributors of all experience levels are welcomed to contribute to this repository.
+Basic information about the project has been included in this README file.
+For major changes, it is recommended that you open an issue first to discuss what you would like to change.
+To contribute to this project, download the existing code to your local system
 ```
 git clone https://github.com/ashwinraj-in/ucekguide
 ```
-Go to action Console and select Custom intent.
+Go to Action Console and select Custom intent.
 Import the code into DialogFlow.
 Make the necessary changes, test the action on the simulator, download the ZIP file and make a pull request on this repository.

 ## License and Project Status
 The action package and other resources for developing this assistant action are distributed under MIT license.
 The project is completed and all the files are available in this repository.
 Further improvements can be made by increasing the number of training phases to facilitate the NLU process and adding cloud functions and/or enabling webhook.